amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 * Click on the “View in designer” button to preview the created product in the designer.
 * The designer will open the defined product.
 Click on the upload photos button.
 * The upload photo pop-up will be displayed.
-*
 * Click to select files or drag and drop photos onto the uploader.
 * Click on upload button to upload the added photos
+* Once the photos are uploaded, click on the photo to add it to the designer.
+* Photo preview will be displayed, now click on the photo to edit
+* The photo edit menu will be displayed.
+* Once the editing is done click on the “Test Order” button.